jbfink/beamer-mcmaster/README.md

 A first stab at making a theme for Beamer in McMaster University colours.
 At this stage, it's pretty basic -- I took the AnnArbor theme and altered it.
-To use, simply dump the two .sty files in your LaTeX working directory and use the "\usetheme{McMaster}"
+To use, simply dump the two .sty files in your LaTeX working directory and use the option ```\usetheme{McMaster}``` in your preamble.

 TODO